South Hams District Council Coronavirus Community Support Helpline

 For people of pension age, entitlement is based on a national means-tested scheme and can reduce the amount of council tax payable by up to 100%.

-The council also has an exceptional hardship scheme for people who are still struggling to pay their council tax and experiencing financial hardship even after any reductions are applied.
+The council also has an emergency hardship scheme for people who are still struggling to pay their council tax and experiencing financial hardship even after any reductions are applied.

 See the council tax section of the council’s website for details of other council tax discounts and exemptions, as well as details of how to pay council tax.